Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Abstract

 \section{Abstract}

-Effectively using a given context is paramount for large language models (LLMs).
-A context window can include task specifications, retrieved documents, previous conversations, and even model self-reflections, functioning similarly to episodic memory.
-While efforts are being made to expand the context window, studies indicate that LLMs do not use their context optimally for response generation.
-In this paper, we present a novel approach to optimize LLMs using ranking metrics, which teaches LLMs to rank a collection of contextually-grounded candidate responses.
-Rather than a traditional full ordering, we advocate for a partial ordering.
-This is because achieving consensus on the perfect order for system responses can be challenging.
-Our partial ordering is more robust, less sensitive to noise, and can be acquired through human labelers, heuristic functions, or model distillation.
-We test our system's improved contextual understanding using the latest benchmarks, including a new multi-document question answering dataset.
-We conduct ablation studies to understand crucial factors, such as how to gather candidate responses, determine their most suitable order, and balance supervised fine-tuning with ranking metrics.
-Our approach, named \textsc{RRescue}, suggests a promising avenue for enhancing LLMs' contextual understanding via response ranking.
+Customizing LLMs for a specific task involves separating high-quality responses from lower-quality ones.
+This skill can be developed using supervised fine-tuning with extensive human preference data.
+However, obtaining a large volume of expert-annotated data is costly for most tasks.
+In this paper, we explore a novel method to optimize LLMs using ranking metrics.
+This method trains the model to prioritize the best responses from a pool of candidates created for a particular task.
+Rather than a traditional full ordering, we advocate for a partial ordering, as achieving consensus on the perfect order of candidate responses can be challenging.
+Our partial ordering is more robust, less sensitive to noise, and can be achieved with limited human annotations or through heuristic methods.
+We test our system's improved response generation ability using benchmark datasets, including textual entailment and multi-document question answering.
+We conduct ablation studies to understand crucial factors, such as how to gather candidate responses for a specific task, determine their most suitable order, and balance supervised fine-tuning with ranking metrics.
+Our approach, named \textsc{Rescue}, offers a promising avenue for enhancing the response generation and task accuracy of LLMs.\footnote{Our code and models are available at: \url{https://github.com/ekonwang/RRescue}.}